 E1 error — communication fault

-This step-by-step repair guide walks you through fixing e1 error — communication fault on your GE PHS930SLSS (Induction Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing the E1 error — communication fault on your GE PHS930SLSS (Induction Range).
+With the right tools and parts, you can tackle this repair in about 1–2 hours and save yourself the cost of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-If your GE PHS930SLSS is experiencing a communication fault, you may notice one or more of the following symptoms before or alongside the E1 error code.
+If your GE PHS930SLSS is throwing a communication fault, you might notice one or more of the following symptoms before or alongside the E1 error code:

 - The cooktop display flashes the “E1” error code and becomes unresponsive